Nazar-Pichak/BubleAnimation/README.md

 This animation is created by exploring procedural-oriented paradighm in Python.
 Also it is like a simple app for desktop.
 You can use it as a beautiful screen saver for your desktop.
-The project is developed and was taken from beginner's platform [letpy](https://letpy.com/) what I reccomend as well.
+The project is developed and was taken from beginner's platform [letpy](https://letpy.com/) what I recomend as well.

 ## Features
 - So far it can works only on Windows system.